-༻❁༺ Traveling broadens your perspective, opens your mind and allows you to travel the depths of your own heart&soul away from all expectation.
+༻❁༺ Traveling broadens your perspective, opens your mind and allows you to explore the depths of your own heart & soul away from all expectation.
 Wandering is a space where I will be exploring the lessons and realizations that have come to me through travel.
-It is also a place where I will be documenting and sharing some of the skills I have learnt along the way. ༻❁༺
+It is also a place where I will be documenting and sharing some of the skills I have learnt along the way ༻❁༺

 “Certainly, travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living.” ~Miriam Beard~